cupakromer/subcontract/contract.md

 ### Photographs

 You will supply us photographs either in digital, printed, or film format.
-If you choose to buy stock photographs we can suggest vendors of stock photography.
 Any time we spend searching for appropriate photographs will be charged at our hourly design rate.
-If you require any custom photography, we can provide that as well, and it will be billed at the appropriate hourly rate.

 ### Changes & Revisions